sweattep/modern_quotes/README.md

+>Connect through powerful applications of bold monochromatic colour.
+Colour palettes that deliver real visceral impact generally have a dominant colour that dictates the overall look and feel.

 >Instead of just picking the best option, I try to invent new ones.

 >Nothing is more readily believed than what&mdash;regardless of the truth&mdash;meets our wishes and illusions half-way